Amanda Meusz

 Amanda Meusz’s practice focuses on all areas of the law relating to children, including the provision of services to children and young people.

-Amanda won Family Law Case of the Year at the Family Law Awards 2022.
-She acted for the children's guardian in the Supreme Court case of H-W (Children) (No 2) [2022] UKSC 17.
+Amanda was part of the legal team who won Family Law Case of the Year at the Family Law Awards 2022.
+She acted for the children’s guardian in the Supreme Court case of H-W (Children) (No 2) [2022] UKSC 17.
+Amanda was shortlisted for Family Law Junior of the Year at the Legal 500 Bar Awards in 2024 and 2022.

 FAMILY LAW: CHILDREN'S LAW